Neurology

 Step 2: Mutant Huntingtin Protein

-• Protein Misfolding: Expanded polyglutamine causes abnormal protein conformation.
+• Protein Misfolding: Expanded polyglutamine (> 39 repeats) causes abnormal protein conformation and beta-sheet structure.

-• Aggregation: Mutant huntingtin forms intranuclear inclusions (neuronal intranuclear inclusions - NIIs).
+• Aggregation: Mutant huntingtin (mHTT) forms intranuclear inclusions (neuronal intranuclear inclusions - NIIs) and cytoplasmic aggregates.

-• Toxic Gain of Function: Aggregates disrupt cellular processes.
+• Toxic Gain of Function: Aggregates disrupt cellular processes (transcription, axonal transport, proteostasis).

-• Loss of Normal Function: Wild-type huntingtin has neuroprotective roles.
+• Loss of Normal Function: Wild-type huntingtin (wtHTT) has neuroprotective roles (BDNF transport, anti-apoptotic signaling, endocytosis); loss contributes to neurodegeneration.
+[13]

 Step 3: Cellular Dysfunction

-• Proteostasis Failure: Ubiquitin-proteasome and autophagy systems overwhelmed.
+• Proteostasis Failure: Ubiquitin-proteasome system (UPS) and autophagy (macroautophagy, chaperone-mediated autophagy) overwhelmed by mHTT aggregates.

 Step 4: Selective Neurodegeneration

-• Primary Target: Medium spiny neurons (MSNs) in striatum (caudate and putamen).
+• Primary Target: Medium spiny neurons (MSNs) in striatum (caudate and putamen) - GABAergic projection neurons.

-• Cortex: Layers III, V, VI affected (frontal lobes early).
+• Cortex: Layers III, V, VI affected (frontal lobes earliest; motor and prefrontal cortex) → cognitive and executive dysfunction.

-• Pattern: Striatal atrophy → cortical atrophy → generalised atrophy.
+• Pattern: Striatal atrophy (caudate > putamen) → cortical atrophy → white matter loss → generalized brain atrophy.

 Step 5: Clinical Correlates